Skip to content

 U.S. House Passes Bill that could Limit China’s Access to Drivers’ Sensitive Data

-International Trade Commission Investigation of Certain Vehicle Parts and Components The U.S. House unanimously approved H.R.
+test title The U.S. House unanimously approved H.R.
 7520, the Promoting Americans’ Data from Foreign Adversaries Act of 2024.
-This bill would make it illegal for a data broker to sell, lease, rent, trade, transfer, release, disclose, provide access to, or otherwise make available sensitive data of…
+This bill would make it illegal for a data broker to sell, lease, rent, trade, transfer, release, disclose, provide access to, or otherwise make available sensitive data of a United States individual to any foreign adversary…

 Read More